 BASIC CONDUCT EXPECTATIONS:

-Abide by all PBIS expectations!
+Abide by all PBIS expectations, Classroom Core Values, and Hallway Core Values!
 (See school handbook)

 Follow instructions and be polite.
 You represent the school and the chorus at all times.

 Keep your hands, feet, and inappropriate comments to yourself.
 Chorus students are not allowed to intimidate others by making judgmental comments about students’ vocal tone or ability.